Facilities and Features of The Ojo

 The campground was expanded in 2016 and again in 2018 and can handle a fairly large group up to 20 and 12 or more tents.
 Several remote sites are situated along the river.
 It is not suitable for RVs.
 Groups that camp have exclusive use of the camping area and the Hogan, and all facilities.

-Beginning in 2016, ALL visitors and participants on the Ojo lands are strongly encouraged to use the Ojo Suspension Bridge or The Ojo Rainbow to access the west side of the property, pavilion etc. All cabin guests are asked to access the cabin via the Suspension Bridge bridge as well, with cabin parking conveniently located.
+ALL visitors to The Ojo lands are strongly encouraged to use the Ojo Suspension Bridge or The Ojo Rainbow to access the west side of the property, pavilion etc. All cabin guests are asked to access the cabin via the Suspension Bridge bridge as well, with cabin parking conveniently located.

 This beautiful and spectacular arch bridge, spanning 67 feet, was completed in August of 2017.
 It is located very centrally and is the preferred way to access the west side of the river.
-From the camping area a new trail leads directly to the bridge and this would be the easiest way to reach the pavilion, tipi and labyrinth.
+From the camping area a new trail leads directly to the bridge and this would be the easiest way to reach the pavilion (a three or four minute walk), tipi and labyrinth.

 There is a 'classic' seven-ring labyrinth on the Ojo lands.
 It is situated on a section of the bluff, which defines the western edge of the Bosque.

-All visitors to the land are asked to park in the Hogan parking area except cabin guests.
-There is room for about 6-8 cars.
+All visitors to the land are asked to park in the main campground parking area except cabin guests.
 There is overflow parking available in the meadow, near the purple climbing wall.